Nilcreator/NinjaRobotV3/NinjaUserGuide.md

 #### Ninja AI Agent

 The web interface features a conversational AI agent powered by Google's Gemini model.
-You can talk to the robot in natural language, and it will interpret your intent, perform actions, and answer questions.
+You can type commands in natural language, and it will interpret your intent, perform actions, and answer questions.

 **Capabilities:**
-- **Live Voice Chat**: Speak to the robot in real-time.
+- **Text-Based Chat**: Type commands to the robot in real-time.
 - **Web Search**: The agent can search the internet to answer questions.

 **1. Activating the AI Agent**